Aaryan2304/car/docs/02_TRAINING_EXPLAINED.md

 **After Switching to MobileNetV2:**
 - Phase 1 accuracy jumped from 11% → 61%
 - Training was stable and predictable
-- Final test accuracy: 85.2% (after logo removal improvement)
+- Final test accuracy: 86.18% (with safe augmentations)

 **Interview Q: Why not use the latest MobileNetV3?**
 > I tried MobileNetV3-Small initially and got only 11% accuracy.
 It has architectural differences (hard-swish activation, squeeze-excite blocks) that made fine-tuning unstable with my small dataset.
 MobileNetV2 with its simpler architecture trained more reliably.